Katana Norman: College career

+Professional Club career

+Norman joined the North Carolina Courage as a non-roster invitee in the 2026 preseason.
+In June 2026, Norman signed with VfB Stuttgart.

 International career

 Norman was first called up to the Philippines women's national football team on February 15, 2024, ahead of the 2024 Pinatar Cup in Spain.
 She made her international debut in a friendly against Finland on February 21, 2024.